Posts

 Image

 Hello, and welcome to Eye Of The Storm Martial Arts blog.
-My name is Rich, I'm 47 and I live in Bradford, West Yorkshire.
+My name is Rich Hobson, I'm 47 and I live in Bradford, West Yorkshire.
 I've read many martial arts biographies over the years, and more recently I have been listening to various martial arts podcasts.
 Often, when listening to people being asked questions about their martial arts experiences, this triggers my own internal monologue as I start to think how I would answer those questions, should I ever be asked.
 It lead to me thinking that, if I start to write some of my own thoughts, ideas, stories and experiences in a blog, then it is out there for other people to read, should they wish.
 This is my first entry, please keep an eye out for future posts.
 Why Eye Of The Storm?
 I was recently teaching some Kyu Grades defence against Mawashigeri (roundhouse kicks) and how to move into the attacker, rather than to step back.
-By stepping back, you may be placing yourself in the path of the foot, which is the part of the kicking leg that
+By stepping back, you may be placing yourself in the path of the foot, which is the part of the kicking l